Need something new to write about? Take a look around

 Newsjacking (v): The process of inserting your brand into current events to create media attention.

+The news is even more instant with the constant movement of technology.
 The news can be accessed in many different ways and that is why newsjacking can be so beneficial.
 Whether that be opinions of industry leaders, a funny meme, or lending public support to a crisis happening around, there is always a way to place your brand’s name in a place where it can be seen.

 How can it help my company?